matveynator/chicha-isotope-map/README.md

 - We wanted anyone, without training, to see if radiation threatens where they live, grow food, or collect water.
 - The more nodes exist, the harder it is to miss contamination.

 Chicha-Isotope-Map was inspired by **Dmitry Ignatenko** and his forward steps in field research, and is deeply influenced by **Rob Oudendijk** and **Safecast**.
 Open data from the AtomFast and Radiacode communities keeps it useful.

-If the map spares even one life, it was not in vain.
+We made this map to save lives.
+If it saves even one life, it was worth it.